chankrrn/WRO-FE-YBR/elec/elec_README.md

 ### 3.3.1 Raspberry Pi Supply Validation

-The Raspberry Pi 5 has a load-dependent current requirement.
+The Raspberry Pi 5 has a load-dependent current requirement, meaning its actual power consumption varies with factors such as CPU load, connected USB devices, camera activity, peripherals, and software workload.

-Its actual consumption depends on:

-- CPU load,
-- connected USB devices,
-- camera activity,
-- peripherals,
-- and software workload.

-For this reason, the completed robot should be validated under representative competition load rather than assuming a fixed Raspberry Pi current.
+Therefore, the completed robot should be tested under conditions similar to competition use rather than assuming a fixed current requirement.

 > **[TODO: Measure Raspberry Pi-branch voltage and current while running the final Obstacle Challenge software with LiDAR, camera, IMU and Arduino connected.]**